itsadhil/C2TC_JavaNotes/README.md

 }
 ```

-**Static Classes**
+Static Classes
-- Only nested classes can be static
+- Only nested classes can be static.
-- Don't require an instance of the outer class
+- Static nested classes do not need an instance of the outer class.
-- Can access only static members of outer class
+- Can only access static members of the outer class.

+Example:

 ```java
 class Outer {